How To Become An Insurance Agent In Kansas

 The background check will not be initiated until the license application is submitted and the fees are paid.

-The fee for the background check and fingerprints is $60, which is paid along with your application fee.
+The fee for the background check and fingerprints is $60, which should have already been paid along with your application fee.

 Any other questions regarding background checks or fingerprints may be answered on the Kansas Insurance Department Fingerprint page.